 Narrow Your Job Search

-The point of focusing your job search is to give you a clear target so that you can develop your resume and cover letters, as well as your whole job search plan around one clear objective.
-This will not only eliminate stress it will save you time and energy weeding through a ton of job opportunities that you aren’t interested in or best suited for.
+The point of focusing your job search is to give you a clear target so you can develop your resume and cover letters.
+Determine if your job search is planned around one or more job objectives.
+This will not only eliminate stress it will save you time and energy weeding through a ton of job opportunities you aren’t interested in or best suited for.

 Keep Logs or Folders of Job Contacts